GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Rusher
 - armed with fire axes and riot shields
 - you can use dancing to force him to melee you, thus exposing his body at the end of his swing animation
+- you can also deal enough damage to his body or his shield (for instance with a shotgun) to trigger the knockback animation, thus exposing his body
-- their shield can withstand a whole magazine of AR before breaking
+- their shield can withstand an entire AR magazine before breaking
 - has the lowest amount of HP of all archetypes
 - no weak point